-In a conference call held Thursday, Fitch Ratings said that the subprime crunch isn’t over -- and is actually gaining speed, despite mass media wear-out on the subject.
+In a conference call held Thursday, Fitch Ratings said that the subprime crunch isn’t over — and is actually gaining speed, despite mass media wear-out on the subject.
 Glenn Costello, co-head of the U.S. RMBS group at Fitch, and Grant Bailey, director in RMBS surveillance, both said that home price declines are continuing to create significant problems in the mortgage market.
 “Loan modifications have not significantly reduced foreclosure efforts to date,” Costello said.

 Roll rates for 2007 vintage subprime first liens are significantly higher than in previous vintages; those roll rates are provided in the graph to the right.
-Roll rates capture the number of loans moving from current to delinquent each month -- and the graph shows that 2007 vintage loans are rolling into default at a greater than 4 percent rate.
+Roll rates capture the number of loans moving from current to delinquent each month — and the graph shows that 2007 vintage loans are rolling into default at a greater than 4 percent rate.
 Per month.
 Every month.
 Consistently.
 And that only includes originations through the third quarter of last year, to boot.
 That’s huge, for anyone outside of the industry that hasn’t seen this sort of data before, especially given how new these loans are.
 What’s worse, we’re not just looking at a subprime problem, as many HW readers already know.
 Below is a look at annualized default rates for Alt-A mortgages.